awsdocs/amazon-cloudfront-developer-guide/doc_source/http-502-bad-gateway.md

 Then add the `-servername` option to the OpenSSL command, as in the following example \(replace *CNAME* with the CNAME that’s configured in your distribution\):

-`openssl s_client –connect origin domain name:443 -servername CNAME`
+`openssl s_client -connect origin domain name:443 -servername CNAME`

 ## Origin Is Not Responding with Supported Ciphers/Protocols<a name="origin-not-responding-with-supported-ciphers-protocols"></a>